-The Law Collective is formed around the belief that relationship and collaboration are part of the artistry.
-We Never Create Alone.
-The music the Collective artists make would not be possible or what it is without the contributions of these beautiful people.
-They are part of the Collective.
+Relationship and collaboration are part of the artistry, and much more than musical skill is required.
+The output of The Law Collective would not be possible or what it is without the contributions of these beautiful and creative people.
 Meet the Collective Collaborators:

 George Brown – George was kind enough to welcome the use of his studio space and assist Claas Jambor on the recording of many of the tracks of The River High EP.
 He also played a pivotal part in the creation of Justin Law’s song “One Star.”
 (Diet Mountain Dew is this man’s secret weapon.)

 Chambs Chamberlain – Chambs met Justin long ago, and he’s been friends with Nate Moore for quite a while.
 When Nate called Chambs to see if he’d mix LWN MWR’s first song (“A Name”) on short notice, he was up to the task and did a great job.
 (Yes, I admit the first thing I said to Chambs when introduced was, “Hi, James.”)

 Jeremiah Toole – At the suggestion of Justin’s friend Steve Jones, Jeremiah was contacted about producing the album Wait for the Dawn, Law’s collection of songs designed for use in his faith community.
 Jeremiah and Justin crashed on Steve’s floor and hammered out most of the instrument and vocal tracks together.
 What started as a simple acoustic album became something quite a bit more.
 (Look for some beautiful music he made with BearFace.)
 Jeremiah also played some electric guitar on The Phoenix.